ballerina-platform/ballerina-lang/docs/plugins/readme.md

     - closeFile(filePath)
     - closeFolder(filePath)
     - goToFileInExplorer(filePath) : Scroll to given file in explorer - if a matching parent folder is opened already
+    - isFilePathOpenedInExplorer(filePath) : Returns true if a parent folder containing given path is opened in explorer
+    - refreshPathInExplorer(filePath) : Refresh the explorer item for given path if a parent folder of it is already opened

 ## Available extension points